tarwn/lessthandot-hugo/blogs/content/posts/2013-01-17-displaying-missing-dates-by-utilizing.md

 That will return dates between 2010-01-01 and 2023-12-31

-Now let&#8217;s create the calendar table and insert the rows from the query above
+Now let's create the calendar table and insert the rows from the query above

 sql
 CREATE TABLE Calendar (SomeDate date not null primary key)